Zuzatoy/Hackernews/README.md

-Exercise from the book "The road to learn react"
+Exercises from the book "The road to learn react"